Asivate/Sonarity-server/README.md

 ### Sound Recognition Models

-The server supports two sound recognition models:
+The server supports three sound recognition models:

-1. **TensorFlow Model** (Default): The traditional model used for general sound recognition
+1. **TensorFlow Model (Legacy)**: The original model used in SoundWatch, better for older devices.
-2. **AST (Audio Spectrogram Transformer)**: A newer model that may perform better for some specific sounds
+2. **AST Model**: Audio Spectrogram Transformer model from HuggingFace, with improved performance.
+3. **PANNs Model**: CNN9 model from Google's AudioSet, with 527 sound classes for more comprehensive audio recognition.

 #### Using the AST Model